eslamicoo912/Storefront-Backend-Project/README.md

 Now , we should create the dev and test database.

-connect to the default postgres database as the server`s root user psql -U postgres In psql run the following to create the dev and test database `CREATE DATABASE store_db;` `CREATE DATABASE store_test;`
+connect to the default postgres database as the server's root user psql -U postgres In psql run the following to create the dev and test database `CREATE DATABASE store_db;` `CREATE DATABASE store_test;`

 ### Migration databse